veksa/big-json/README.md

 > A stream based implementation of JSON.parse and JSON.stringify for big data

 There exist many stream based implementations of JSON parsing or stringifying for large data sets.
-These implementations typical target time series data, new line delimited data or other array-like data, e.g., logging records or other continuous flowing data.
+These implementations typically target time series data, new line delimited data or other array-like data, e.g., logging records or other continuous flowing data.

 This module hopes to fill a gap in the ecosystem: parsing large JSON objects that are just _really_ big objects.
-With large in-memory objects, it is possible to run up against the V8 string length limitation, which is currently (as of 9/2017) limited to 512MB.
+With large in-memory objects, it is possible to run up against the V8 string length limitation, which is currently limited to 512MB.
 Thus, if your large object has enough keys or values, it is possible to exceed the string length limit when calling [JSON.stringify](https://github.com/nodejs/node/issues/10738).